Serendipbrity/QuickAttendance/README.md

 ## Usage

 Hit the play button on your editor to start the script then place you mouse over top of the first name in the browser.
+Do not click, it will click for you.
 To quickly end the script, move your mouse to the top left corner of the screen